Using a Custom Domain

 Delete a domain

-Deleting a domain does not automatically delete webhooks that use it.
-Those webhooks will stop receiving mail until their addresses are updated.
+CAUTION: A domain deletion does not delete the webhooks that use the domain.
+Those webhooks stop receiving mail until you update their addresses.

 DELETE /api/v1/domains/dom_01HX...